ogunjosam/ogunjosam/README.md

 Welcome, you have reached the github repository of @ogunjosam.
 Glad to have you here.

 I am a physicist with interest in theoretical and applied physics.
 Applications ranges from blockchain, complex systems, biophysics, neurophysics, and climate science.
 Occasionally, i foray into other fields.
+Work best with MATLAB and Python

 You can reach me on Twitter (@ogunjosam)